-Mark Band 0 Mark Band 1 Mark Band 2 Mark Band 3 Mark Band 4 Task 3b: How individuals adapt to a life event Learning outcome B: Understand how individuals deal with life events 0 marks 1 - 3 marks 4 - 6 marks 7 - 9 marks 10 - 12 marks No rewardable material Limited application of knowledge and understanding of how the individuals in the case study used different sources and types of support to adapt to their life event.
-Evidenced through: a superficial account of the different sources and types of support each individual in the case studies accessed to adapt to their life event; sources and types of support are generic a superficial account of the character traits that influenced how each individual in the case studies coped with their life event; character traits show little relevance to how each individual coped.
+Mark Band 0 Mark Band 1 Mark Band 2 Mark Band 3 Mark Band 4 Task 3b: Task 3b: How individuals adapt to a life event Learning Learning outcome B: Understand how individuals deal with life events 0 marks 1 - 3 marks 4 - 6 marks 7 - 9 marks 10 - 12 marks No rewardable material Limited application of knowledge and understanding of how the individuals in the case study used different sources and types of support to adapt to their life event.
+Evidenced through: • a superficial account of the different sources and types of support each individual in the case studies accessed to adapt to their life event; sources and types of support are generic • a superficial account of the character traits that influenced how each individual in the case studies coped with their life event; character traits show little relevance to how each individual coped.
 Adequate application of knowledge and understanding of how individuals in the case study used different sources and types of support to adapt to their life event.
-Evidenced through: a partially detailed account of the different sources and types of support each individual in the case studies accessed to adapt to their life event; sources and types of support are partially specific to the case studies a partially detailed account of the character traits that influenced how each individual in the case studies coped with their life event; character traits are partially relevant to how Good application of knowledge and understanding of how individuals in the case study used different sources and types of support to adapt to their life event.
-Evidenced through: a mostly detailed account of the different sources and types of support each individual in the case studies accessed to adapt to their life event; sources and types of support are mostly specific to the case studies a mostly detailed account of the character traits that influenced how each individual in the case studies coped with their life event; character traits are mostly relevant to how Comprehensive application of knowledge and understanding of how individuals in the case study used different sources and types of support to adapt to their life event.
-Evidenced through: a fully detailed account of the different sources and types of support each individual in the case studies accessed to adapt to their life event; sources and types of support are completely specific to the case studies a fully detailed account of the character traits that influenced how each individual in the case studies
+Evidenced through: • a partially detailed account of the different sources and types of support each individual in the case studies accessed to adapt to their life event; sources and types of support are partially specific to the case studies • a partially detailed account of the character traits that influenced how each individual in the case studies coped with their life event; character traits are partially relevant to how each individual coped.
+Good application of knowledge and understanding of how individuals in the case study used different sources and types of support to adapt to their life event.
+Evidenced through: a mostly detailed account of the different sources and types of support each individual in the case studies accessed to adapt to their life event; sources and types of support are mostly specific to the case studies a mostly detailed account of the character traits that influenced how each individual in the case studies coped with their life event; character traits are mostly relevant to how each individual coped.
+Comprehensive application of knowledge and understanding of how individuals in the case study used different sources and types of support to adapt to their life event.
+Evidenced through: • a fully detailed account of the different sources and types of support each individual in the case studies accessed to adapt to their life event; sources and types of support are completely specific to the case studies • a fully detailed account of the character traits that influenced how each individual in the case studies coped with their life events; character traits are fully relevant to how each individual coped.